marge76/aws-dev-env/docs/before-you-begin.md

 Amazon's Simple Email Service (SES) is only available in the Ireland region, the SES only acts as a relay.

-For the provisioning of WorkSpaces, Microsoft Active directories must be used.
+For the provisioning of WorkSpaces, Microsoft Active Directories must be used.

 <h1>Pathways</h1>